Where you can go on holiday | Check FCDO updates before you travelFind out more

 As always, it's best to check directly with your provider and get in contact with them directly to make sure their policy will suit your travel needs.

-All providers currently live on TravelSupermarket cover ‘emergency medical and repatriation’.
+Many providers already cover ‘emergency medical and repatriation’.
 This means that, if you were to contract the virus on holiday, your medical treatment will be covered and you will be brought home, if needed.

 If your policy was bought before the World Health Organisation declared Covid-19 a pandemic on March 11, or if you’ve renewed your annual policy since March 11, then annual travel insurance should cover you for events relating to coronavirus as long as you would have been covered beforehand.